Florida in the American Civil War: Surrender and immediate aftermath

 On May 20, General McCook read Lincoln's Emancipation Proclamation during a ceremony in Tallahassee, officially ending slavery in Florida.
 More specifically, it was read at the Knott House.
 That same day, his jubilant troopers raised the U.S. flag over the state capitol building.
 Tallahassee was the penultimate Confederate state capital to rejoin the Union.
 Austin, Texas, rejoined the next month.

 Yulee was imprisoned for helping Jefferson Davis escape, and Lesley hid Judah Benjamin in a swamp before he fled to the Gamble Mansion.

 Following the end of the Civil War, Florida was part of the Third Military District.

 Lewis Thornton Powell, a member of the Booth Conspiracy from Live Oak, was hanged in Washington and later buried in Geneva, Florida.

+Emancipation Day in Florida

+On May 20, 1865, Union Brigadier General Edward M. McCook publicly read the Emancipation Proclamation in Tallahassee, officially enforcing it in Florida.
+Although the proclamation had been issued more than two years earlier, it was not implemented in the state until McCook’s arrival.
+Because of this timing, Florida observes May 20 as Emancipation Day, and the state continues to mark this date with annual commemorative events.

 Restoration to Union

 This tumultuous period of Florida's history from 1865 until 1877 took place during the presidencies of Andrew Johnson (April 15, 1865 – March 4, 1869), Ulysses S. Grant (March 4, 1869 – March 4, 1877) and Rutherford B. Hayes (March 4, 1877 – March 4, 1881).

 After meeting the requirements of Reconstruction, including ratifying amendments to the US Constitution to abolish slavery and grant citizenship to former slaves, Florida's representatives were readmitted to Congress.
 The state was fully restored to the United States on June 25, 1868.
 Convention delegate E.C.
 Love was a leader in restoring the Democratic Party in Florida.
 (Note: His house still stands.)

 Although the military forces in Florida were to leave on July 4, 1868 (following the restoration to the Union), Governor Reed requested the continuation of Union forces.
 Almost nine years later, as part of the Compromise of 1877, in which Southern Democrats would acknowledge Republican Rutherford B. Hayes as president, Republicans agreed to meet certain demands.
 One such demand that affected Florida was the removal of all US military forces from the former Confederate states.
 At the time, US troops remained in only Louisiana, South Carolina, and Florida, but the Compromise completed their withdrawal from the region.